asousadias/Stockhausen_ElektronischStudie2_1954/README.md

-# Stockhausen's Elektronisches Studie II: Instrument simulation design
+# Stockhausen's _Elektronisches Studie II_: Instrument simulation design
-Csound and Max/MSP files proposing a simulation of the instruments used in Stockhausen's Elektronisch Studie II (1954)
+Csound and Max/MSP files proposing a simulation of the instruments used in Stockhausen's _Elektronisch Studie II_ (1954)

 Instrument simulation designed by
 Antonio de Sousa Dias

-The Max/MSP patches and the Csound orchestras and scores provided here, show an attempt to simulate the techniques used by Stockhausen's Elektronisches Studie II (1954).
+The Max/MSP patches and the Csound orchestras and scores provided here, show an attempt to simulate the techniques used by Stockhausen's _Elektronisches Studie II_ (1954).

-For the Csound version, there are two types of approach:
+For the **Csound version**, there are two types of approach:

 1- The first one (Version 1) follows the indicated pitch, harmonic structure, length and amplitude instructions.